stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 ### xsd:integer                                                      {#custom-1}

-The wsdl2h tool maps xsd:integer to a string by default.
-To map xsd:integer to the 128 bit big int type `__int128_t`:
+The wsdl2h tool maps `xsd:integer` to a string by default.
+To map `xsd:integer` to the 128 bit big int type `__int128_t`:

     xsd__integer = #import "custom/int128.h"

 The `xsd__integer` type is an alias of `__int128_t`.

-@warning Beware that the xsd:integer value space of integers is in principle unbounded and values can be of arbitrary length.
+@warning Beware that the `xsd:integer` value space of integers is in principle unbounded and values can be of arbitrary length.
 A value range fault `SOAP_TYPE` (value exceeds native representation) or `SOAP_LENGTH` (value exceeds range bounds) will be thrown by the deserializer if the value is out of range.

-Other XSD integer types that are restrictions of xsd:integer, are xsd:nonNegativeInteger and xsd:nonPositiveInteger, which are further restricted by xsd:positiveInteger and xsd:negativeInteger.
+Other XSD integer types that are restrictions of `xsd:integer`, are `xsd:nonNegativeInteger` and `xsd:nonPositiveInteger`, which are further restricted by `xsd:positiveInteger` and `xsd:negativeInteger`.
 To bind these types to `__int128_t` we should also add the following definitions to `typemap.dat`:

     xsd__nonNegativeInteger = typedef xsd__integer xsd__nonNegativeInteger 0 :    ;